 We feel confident saying customer reviews are in the top three marketing must-haves.
-Word of mouth marketing is when a customer shares your company or an experience they’ve had with your customer service agents, friends, and family.
+Word-of-mouth marketing is when a customer shares your company or experience with your customer service agents, friends, and family.
 But that’s not where it ends.

 Online customer reviews are one of the most sought-after motivators in sales.
 People trust friends and family but also strangers who left a review on TrustPilot or Yelp.

 With handwritten notes for customer service, you can ask for reviews of products and services.
 The best way to track this effort is with QR codes.

 Add a QR code to your handwritten notes that take the customer directly to the platform where they can leave a review.

 Handwritten notes for customer service help elicit reviews.

 There are many reasons to use handwritten notes in customer service, but we’ll end our list by capturing email addresses.
 Handwritten marketing is outrageously effective, but it should never be your only marketing tool.

 Email is still one of the best of the best when done right.
 But, without email addresses from people who’ve chosen to receive communications from you, there’s no one to contact.